Features

 As project grows (and income) it will require more hosting resources to serve more users.
 This can be achieved in first stages by upgrading to higher hosting plans.

-Turnkey plans are designed to get project started fast and with effective costs.
+Turnkey plans are designed to get project started fast and with effective costs by using optimal infrastructure.
 As projects takes off and budget increases, further scaling options can be explored.

 Single server turnkey setup plans can handle up to several hundreds of simultaneous streams (broadcasters & viewers) depending on streaming bitrate.